donomii/portprog/README.md

 ## Operation

 Portprog starts and checks the packages (or packages-windows) directory, then attempts to download all the files to the zips directory, unpacking them in the background.
-On future runs, it will check the zips directory first, to avoid re-downloading files.
+It will not download any zips already present in the zips directory.
 ## Adding your own

 The whole purpose of this is to manage your own downloads.
 You can easily add any download that you want: